A Call To Action For The Environmental Movement

-Efforts from the environmental sector addressing the climate crisis, when paired with Indigenous justice advocacy and action, enable both the acknowledgment of colonial history as well as the movement towards a more equitable society.
+Efforts from the environmental sector addressing the climate crisis, when paired with Indigenous justice advocacy and action, enable both the acknowledgement of colonial history as well as the movement towards a more equitable society.

 Everyone has the responsibility to fight for Indigenous autonomy, justice and equity.
 By taking informed actions we are acknowledging and living up to our responsibilities.
-It is our hope that the following Resource Guide to Support Environmental Organizations in Decolonization Work can support individuals and organizations learn and practice meaningful Indigenous allyship in their work and beyond.
+It is our hope that the following Resource Guide to Support Environmental Organizations in Decolonization Work can support individuals and organizations to learn and practice meaningful Indigenous allyship in their work and beyond.
 This resource guide provides:

 - A compilation of some of the resources and tools created by experts and knowledge holders, with a focus on Indigenous-created sources.

 - A recognition that environmentalists, especially those working with land, have a role in reconciliation that is different from others.

 - A call to action for earning and sustaining allyship, beyond tokenism and statements without commitment.